transformrs/trv/tests/test_duration_matches.typ

     #toolbox.pdfpc.speaker-note("
       To install OpenAI whisper, there are multiple options.

-      OpenAI advices to use pip install, but on MacOS it's probably easier to use Homebrew.
+      OpenAI advises to use pip install, but on MacOS it's probably easier to use Homebrew.

       Note that this installation might take a while.